 Karuna Ezara Parikh's Favourite Reads

-Karuna Ezara Parikh has hosted travel shows, modelled, worked with NGOs and as a journalist for 15 years before she moved to Kolkata to write her first novel, The Heart Asks Pleasure First, which released late last year to rave reviews.
+Karuna Ezara Parikh has hosted travel shows, modelled, worked with NGOs and as a journalist for 15 years before she moved to Kolkata to write her first novel, The Heart Asks Pleasure First, which released late in 2020 to rave reviews.

 offline

-Karuna Ezara Parikh has hosted travel shows, modelled, worked with NGOs and as a journalist for 15 years before she moved to Kolkata to write her first novel, The Heart Asks Pleasure First, which released late last year to rave reviews.
+Karuna Ezara Parikh has hosted travel shows, modelled, worked with NGOs and as a journalist for 15 years before she moved to Kolkata to write her first novel, The Heart Asks Pleasure First, which released late in 2020 to rave reviews.

 “Once upon a time, there was a boy who lived in a house across the field, from a girl who no longer exists.
 They collected the world in small handfuls, and when the sky grew dark, they parted with leaves in their hair.
 Once upon a time there was a boy who loved a girl, and her laughter was a question he wanted to spend his whole life answering.”
 Every page of this novel is a story unto itself.
 Sometimes a single paragraph or line holds the weight of an entire book.
 It is also my favourite story about the Holocaust.